meetoseh/backend/docs/redis/keys.md

   authoritatively described in `users.lib.stripe_prices`.
 Always has a 1 hour expiration.

+- `stripe:customer_portals:{user_sub}` goes to a json object which is discriminated by type, where the type is one of:
+  - `loading`:
+    - `hostname`: the hostname of the instance fetching the customer portal for the user with the given sub
+    - `started_at`: the time the instance began working on this in seconds since the epoch
+    - `id`: a random string for the request
+  - `unavailable`:
+    - `reason`: string enum:
+      - `no-customer`: the user has no stripe customer associated with active subscriptions
+      - `multiple-customers`: the user has multiple stripe customers associated with active subscriptions
+    - `checked_at`: when we checked if the customer portal was available in seconds since the epoch
+  - `available`:
+    - `url`: the url of the customer portal
+    - `checked_at`: when we checked if the customer portal was available in seconds since the epoch always has an expiration set; 60s after it was fetched or 20s after we started fetching it, depending on the type.
+      When setting this value to a non-loading type, also publish a message to `ps:stripe:customer_portals:{user_sub}`, which allows for long-polling
+      to make the API easier to use

+- `stripe:synced_at:{user_sub}` goes to a string containing the time in seconds since the epoch when we last synced the subscriptions of all the stripe customers for the user with the given sub with revenue cat, actively.
+This operation is mostly required for the dev environment, but can be helpful for auto-resolving delays in syncs between stripe and revenue cat.
+This is always set to expire 5m after it is set.
+A client can request their stripe subscriptions be synced.
+This request is processed immediately and then a value is set in this key.
+If this key is set, then instead the user sub is inserted into `stripe:queued_syncs` (if not already there).
+This ensures:
+  - Whenever a client requests a sync, a sync will occur chronologically after the request, "soon"
+  - Most syncs can be processed immediately
+  NOTE: in order to handle retries, the sweep job for `stripe:queued_syncs` may push syncs to later without editing this key.
+Hence, the queue must be checked in addition to this key.

+- `stripe:queued_syncs` goes to a sorted set where the scores are unix times that the sync should be attempted and the values are the user subs to sync.

 ### Push Namespace

 - `push:send_job:lock` is a basic redis lock key used to ensure only one send job is